judytuna/taipei/README.md

 ## Communication

-Chinese & English, most of people will help you anyway.
+Mandarin Chinese & English, though even if your Chinese is very limited, most people will help you anyway.

 ## Getting Around